Estrogen Explained: 3 Powerful Roles You Should Know

 Heart disease is the biggest killer of women in the world and accounts for 35 percent of female deaths.
 And women in post-menopause are particularly vulnerable to heart disease.
 Eek!
 I know, right?

-While the menopause conversation is opening up about menopause, decades of mystery have surrounded it.
-Consequently, lots of women have had more questions than answers!
-Not only that, historically there’s
+While the menopause conversation is opening up about menopause (hurrah!), decades of mystery have surrounded it.
+Consequently, lots of women have had more questions than answers.
+Not only that, historically

 So many women ask us “how is perimenopause diagnosed?”
 And “is there a [reliable] test for perimenopause?”
 Because after all, how are you supposed to know if you’re in perimenopause?

-World Menopause Day (WMD) 2022 is shining a light on mood, cognition and brain fog.
+Shining a light on mood, cognition and brain fog.
 Every year WMD falls on October 18.
-It was established in 1984 alongside World Menopause
+It was established in 1984 alongside World Menopause Month by the World Health Organisation

 Meno-Me Ltd